 Unemployment rate

-• What this means: Low and stable unemployment is a sign that people who are actively looking for work are successfully finding it.
-The MOM states that the current range is non-recessionary.
+- What this means: Low and stable unemployment is a sign that people who are actively looking for work are successfully finding it.
+The MOM states that the current range is non-recessionary (aka not signaling an economic recession or downturn).

 Number of job vacancies

-• At the same time, the vacancies-to-unemployed ratio held at 1.35.
+- At the same time, the vacancies-to-unemployed ratio was 1.58.

 State of the hiring climate